 They come in a small container with 0.2g of product and an eyeshadow applicator to help apply them to the nail.
 Generally, you need to use gel polish to successfully apply these powders, which is usually something that really puts me off.
 Gel is just too much of a pain for me – I either have to use a peel-off base or struggle with gel removal, and I’m just not as comfortable with application as regular polish.
-But then… I recently saw this post on Cosmetic Sanctuary where Lisa shared her results applying powder over Yellow Stopper, which is a regular base coat available at Sally’s or online.
+But then… I recently saw this post on Cosmetic Sanctuary where Lisa shared her results applying nail powder over Yellow Stopper, which is a regular base coat available at Sally’s or online.
 Her nails looked perfect, so I decided to try it too.

 As you can see, success!
 Over a base of Sinful Colors Black on Black, I applied a coat of Yellow Stopper, waited until it was 95% dry, and then carefully applied the flakies.
 Just make sure that you don’t start applying the powder while the polish is still wet or you will end up with nothing but a mess!

 I will say that my results with this powder looked a little different to the images on the website.
 While theirs show a uniform gold finish with strong holographic effect, I had more of a mirrored gold finish with specks of colour from the flakes, and a slight holographic effect.
-I really liked the look of the coloured flakes, so I was careful to dab the powder on rather than rubbing it too vigorously and breaking up all of the flakes.
-The powder was very opaque and needed just one layer to get this look!
+I really liked the look of the coloured flakes, so I was careful to dab the powder on rather than rubbing it too vigorously and breaking up all of the holographic flakes.
+The chameleon powder was very opaque and needed just one layer to get this look!

 Here on the macro you can see a little of the holographic effect!

-I decided to try the powder with top coat as well.
+I decided to try the chameleon nail powder with top coat as well.
 I still haven’t gotten around to purchasing a water-based top coat to use with products like this, so I’m interested in seeing how they look with a regular top coat.